What This Job Is

 |---|---|---|---|

-Note: These figures are base salary only.
+These figures are base salary only.
 Most export sales positions include commission (提成) of 1-3% on order value.
-Top performers with established buyer relationships earn significantly more through commission.
-Annual income for experienced sales reps can reach ¥200,000–500,000+ including commission.
+Top performers with established buyer relationships earn significantly more — annual income for experienced sales reps can reach ¥200,000–500,000+ including commission.
+Slow months happen too; commission-heavy comp means your paycheck swings with order volume.

 Career Progression